psychology behind hugging a pillow and sleeping

 Sleeping can be the most challenging part of the day for babies and young children.
 They must let go of their parent or carer who has been soothing them constantly, often by holding them close to their bodies.

-To help a child become more independent and avoid the natural anxiety that comes with being separated from their carer during bedtime, a parent may introduce a transitional object.
+A parent may introduce a transitional object to help a child become more independent and avoid the natural anxiety of being separated from their carer during bedtime.

-Over time, the child associates the object with its caretaker.
-When left alone, children may use such objects to remind themselves that their parent is still with them, offering them comfort, closeness, and protection.
+Over time, the child associates the object with its carer.
+When left alone, children may use such objects to remind themselves that their parent is still with them, offering comfort, closeness, and protection.

-Touching, holding, or hugging such objects can also help mature adults who can’t get past their worries and have trouble falling asleep.
+Touching, holding, or hugging such objects can also assist mature adults who can’t get past their worries and have trouble falling asleep.